 To qualify you must have a High School Diploma or the equivalent is required.
 Minimum of 1 year related experience in an office setting or the equivalent combination of education and experience.
 2. Detail-oriented 3.
 Effective Oral, written communication and interpersonal skills.
 4.Computer Skills Working knowledge in the use of Microsoft Office Word, Excel, Power point and Access.
 Ability to develop basic formulae for spreadsheets; set up routine computer procedures; Ability to access e-mail, electronic calendars, and other basic office support software.
 Ability to proofread documents and write clear, concise 1st draft.
 5. Knowledge of standard office practices.
 6. Ability to multi-task while paying attention to details.
 7. Ability to use standard office equipment such as copy machines, multi-line telephones, fax machines.

-- University graduates, Medical graduates, particularly in neurology, emergency, critical care, anesthesia, Nursing graduates and/or PhD students in related fields with dedicated research time or graduate level students working towards a thesis. - Enthusiasm to actively participate in research related activities including patient recruitment and further project involvement - Previous research experience e.g. writing protocols, with clinical trials, and/or data management is a plus
+Preferred Qualifications: -University graduates, Medical graduates, particularly in neurology, emergency, critical care, anesthesia, Nursing graduates and/or PhD students in related fields with dedicated research time or graduate level students working towards a thesis.
+This is an unpaid position, although a basic stipend may be available. - Enthusiasm to actively participate in research related activities including patient recruitment, interviews, and further project involvement - Previous experience writing protocols, with qualitative research, and/or data management is a plus - Previous experience interviewing patients/subjects is a plus

 Qualified candidates must be able to effectively communicate with all levels of the organization.